-There are mandatory labeling requirements for products that are intended to be further processed in New Zealand and re-exported.
+There are mandatory labeling requirements for products that are intended to be further processed in New Zealand and re-exported and this applies to both organics and non-organics.

 The MPI Technical Rules under Section 12 (Imported Product and/or Ingredient) details the requirements for organic products/ingredients imported into New Zealand further information is here.